bendwyer/docker-meshcommander/README.md

 ### Automated build

-This repository uses GitHub Actions to build and push new versions of the `docker-meshcommander` image to Docker Hub.
-New builds are triggered by either an update to this repository or an update to the MeshCommander npm package version.
+GitHub Actions are leveraged to build and push new versions of the `docker-meshcommander` image to Docker Hub.
+New builds are triggered either by new tagged releases on GitHub or an update to the MeshCommander npm package version.

 ### Manual build